Quasiflats in hierarchically hyperbolic spaces: Background

 \subsection{Wallspaces}

-\emph{Wallspaces} were introduced by Haglund--Paulin~\cite{HaglundPaulin} and there are now numerous variants of the notion, surveyed in~\cite{HruskaWise}.
+\emph{Wallspaces} were introduced by Haglund--Paulin~\cite{HaglundPaulin} and then further developed by Hruska--Wise in~\cite{HruskaWise}; there are now numerous variants of the notion.
 Here, we recall the relevant definitions for Section~\ref{sec:hull_level}.
 See, e.g., \cite{HruskaWise} for more background on CAT(0) cube complexes.